ttahola/PushPlugin/README.md

 The notification system consists of several interdependent components.

 1. The client application which runs on a device and receives notifications.
-2. The notification service provider (ADM for Amazon Fire OS, APNS for Apple, GCM for Google, MPNS for WP8)
+2. The notification service provider (ADM for Amazon Fire OS, APNS for Apple, GCM for Google, WNS for WP8)
-3. Intermediary servers that collect device IDs from clients and push notifications through ADM, APNS GCM or MPNS.
+3. Intermediary servers that collect device IDs from clients and push notifications through ADM, APNS GCM or WNS.

-This plugin and its target Cordova application comprise the client application.The ADM, APNS, GCM and MPNS infrastructure are maintained by Amazon, Apple, Google and Microsoft, respectively.
+This plugin and its target Cordova application comprise the client application.The ADM, APNS, GCM and WNS infrastructure are maintained by Amazon, Apple, Google and Microsoft, respectively.
 In order to send push notifications to your users, you would typically run an intermediary server or employ a 3rd party push service.
-This is true for all ADM (Amazon), APNS (iOS), GCM (Android) and MPNS (WP8) notifications.
+This is true for all ADM (Amazon), APNS (iOS), GCM (Android) and WNS (WP8) notifications.
 However, when testing the notification client applications, it may be desirable to be able to push notifications directly from your desktop, without having to design and build those server's first.
 There are a number of solutions out there to allow you to push from a desktop machine, sans server.

 ### Testing APNS and GCM notifications